mugiseyebrows/clang-mute/readme.md

 # clang-mute

-Tool to comment out all function (and method) implementation in specific files.
+Tool to comment out all function (and method) implementations in specific files.

 ```
 echo 'void f(){ int x=1; }' > main.cpp